awsdocs/aws-cloudhsm-user-guide/doc_source/pkcs11-library-install.md

 # Installing the AWS CloudHSM Software Library for PKCS \#11<a name="pkcs11-library-install"></a>

-The AWS CloudHSM software libraries for PKCS \#11 enable you to build PKCS \#11–compatible applications that use the HSMs in your AWS CloudHSM cluster\.
+With the AWS CloudHSM software libraries for PKCS \#11, you can to build PKCS \#11–compatible applications that use the HSMs in your AWS CloudHSM cluster\.
 You can use the standard AWS CloudHSM PKCS \#11 library or the AWS CloudHSM PKCS \#11 library that uses a [Redis cache](#install-pkcs11-redis)\.
 Both of the AWS CloudHSM libraries for PKCS \#11 are supported only on Linux operating systems\.

 **Topics**
 + [Prerequisites](#pkcs11-library-prerequisites)